conorwhanson/coding_reference/Unsupervised_ML/Unsupervised_ML.md

 **LOOK FOR WHERE THE VERTICAL LINE SHIFTS TO HORIZONTAL**

 **Interia** objective functuon measures the amount of variance in a dataset.
 For the elbow curve you plot the # of clusters (or K values) on the X-axis and the interia values on y-axis.

+#### Silhouette Score
+How much overlap is there between groups?
+This can help evaluate the fit of the clusters.